kivoux/UAML/README.md

 Univerasl Aimlock
--- Features:
+-  Features:
--- Locks using BOTTOM of mouse cursor (+20px) this is for offset reasonings -- Toggle on/off with GUI button
+-   Locks using BOTTOM of mouse cursor (+20px) this is for offset reasonings
+-   toggle on/off with GUI button
--- Stays locked until RMB released
+-   stays locked until RMB released
--- Preserves original mouse position
+-   peserves original mouse position
--- Clean GUI with status info
+-   clean GUI with status info